 A parrot may prefer crunchy food over rubbery textures.
 In that case, you can:

-This will harden up the texture of the banana, sharpen its flavor, and strengthen the fruity aroma.
-Unfortunately, it’ll remove its water content, so it’ll no longer be a source of hydration.
+This will harden the texture of the banana, sharpen its flavor, and strengthen the fruity aroma.
+It’ll remove its water content, so it’ll no longer be a source of hydration during the warmer months.

 Boil The Peels

 A parrot may dislike the rubbery texture of the skin.
 You can soften it with boiling water until it grows accustomed to this new food.
-Don’t add salt or oil to the mix because they’re unhealthy.
+Don’t add salt or oil.

-There are 12 g of naturally occurring sugars (fructose, glucose, sucrose, and maltose) in every 100 g of banana.
+Every 100 g of banana contains 12 g of naturally occurring sugars (fructose, glucose, sucrose, and maltose).
 Bananas are a sugary fruit and should be fed to parrots sparingly.

 If you feed a parrot green or unripened banana, it’ll be ingesting resistant starch.
-This won’t increase the parrot’s blood sugar levels, giving it more balanced and sustainable energy.
+This won’t increase the parrot’s blood sugar levels, giving it more balanced, sustainable energy.

 A small unpeeled banana once a week (ripe or unripe) can give a parrot a health boost.